Help shape the future of the Transport Supply Chain workforce

 Solving the Challenges Together

-As the new Jobs and Skills Council for the nation's transport and logistics sectors, we will be bringing together business leaders, unions, governments, industry organisations and training providers to understand the real issues and collaborate on high impact solutions.
+As the Jobs and Skills Council for the nation's transport supply chain, we will be bringing together business leaders, unions, governments, industry organisations and training providers to understand the real issues and collaborate on high impact solutions.

 We’re committed to building a world class supply chain workforce to lift the nation’s productivity and create better jobs and careers for Australians.
 To secure this future we’ll need to tackle many challenges.